Powered by HomeInsurance.com (NPN: 8781838)

 How does mental health impact life insurance?

-When shopping for life insurance, both your mental and physical health will typically be evaluated.
+When shopping for life insurance, your overall health can impact your chances for approval and the price you pay.
 Depending on the carrier and type of life insurance policy, you may have to fill out a health questionnaire or participate in a medical exam.
+Insurers are also able to request your medical records for evaluation.
 Some common questions you may see on a questionnaire include:

 Certain mental health conditions that have a higher likelihood of suicide, such as severe anxiety or depression, schizophrenia and substance abuse, may result in higher premiums than other mental illnesses, lower coverage limits available or even application denial.